Unit Studies Charlotte Mason Might Like.

 - A Nest Is Noisy by Dianna Hutts Aston

-2. Read one book per week and require a narration and a notebooking page after each reading.
+Second, read one book per week and require a narration and a notebooking page after each reading.
 Encourage illustrations, diagrams and labels.
 You may like to get them to write the title of the book as the beginning of their notebooking page.
 Do not make a worksheet for the lesson.

-3. Keep lessons short.
+Third, keep lessons short.
 Avoid busy work.
 Don’t try too hard to make connections on topics and watch out for “rabbit trails” that are boring your children.